Table

 Use the table button in the gear menu to create a table from scratch.
 The main methods are

-- From a file: Read in a text file, such as a comma or tab separated file.
+- From a file: Read in a text file, such as a comma or tab-separated file.
 You create an importer and define the structure.
 This is a very flexible method to import data and allows you to apply filters during the import.

 - Using expressions: Use this to create a table from scratch.
-For example if you want to evaluate a function at uniformly spaced points, create a table with random numbers etc.
+For example, if you want to evaluate a function at uniformly spaced points, create a table with random numbers, etc.

 Modifying a table

 You can not modify individual entries in a table easily.
 Use a program like DataGraph to do that.
 ImageTank is geared towards a computational pipeline where data comes from files or computation.
-You can modify entries programmatically however, and use the gear menu for that.
+You can modify entries programmatically, however, and use the gear menu for that.

-- Subset, could be called a filter, extracts a subset of rows based on a criteria.
+- Subset, which could be called a filter, extracts a subset of rows based on criteria.
 This creates a table with the same structure.
 Use this for example if you want to focus on rows/records where a given column is positive or inside/outside some interval.

 - Combine time values: Variables in ImageTank can be collections, called time series.
-For example if you have 100 files and create a table from each file using the table importer, if you want to concatenate all of these tables you are combining the time values.
+For example, if you have 100 files and create a table from each file using the table importer, if you want to concatenate all of these tables you are combining the time values.

 - Append Tables: Combine tables from different variables with the same structure.
-The combine action combines across time for a single variable, this combines tables from multiple variables.
+The Combine action combines across time for a single variable, this combines tables from multiple variables.

-Example : Use expressions
+Example: Use expressions

 - The top entry N is used to specify the number of rows.
 Since it is a local variable it can be used in any expression field inside the variable as well as subsequent local variables.

 - The x is a local variable, but local variables can vary based on the row number if they depend on the row number.
-The # variable is defined implicitly as a local varialbe and is essentially a column with length N. That makes x a variable a column as well.
+The # variable is defined implicitly as a local variable and is essentially a column with length N. That makes x a variable and a column as well.

 - Below the local variables are the column names and here we define two columns x and y.
 This is not a local variable.
 The reason you can use a function of x for the y column is that x is already a local variable.
 If you called the first column xcol you could not use xcol to define the second column.

-Example : Draw a x-y graph
+Example: Draw an x-y graph

-You can draw the content of a table in various graphing windows, xy,2D,3D etc. The standard is the x-y plot.
+You can draw the content of a table in various graphing windows, xy, 2D, 3D, etc. The standard is the x-y plot.
 Increase the document window to reveal the drawing canvas and drag the table onto the right side.
-Since you have a numerical column it suggests two drawing commands, scatter and line.
+Since you have a numerical column it suggests two drawing commands, scatter, and line.
 Drag onto the line command

 This creates a new xy graph and adds a single command.
-Currently this is relatively limited compared to DataGraph, but that will be fleshed out based on requests.
+Currently, this is relatively limited compared to DataGraph, but that will be fleshed out based on requests.
 In fact in order for this window to work you need DataGraph to be licensed on the machine.
-You can recognize the style, canvas and axis commands and they are sub-sets of what DataGraph has.
+You can recognize the style, canvas, and axis commands and they are sub-sets of what DataGraph has.

 One big contrast with DataGraph is that

-Example : Draw in 2D
+Example: Draw in 2D

-XY graphs are two dimensional graphics, but the x and y axis are independent so it is not very good to use them for data where the x and y values are really spatial coordinates and you want the scale to be the same in x and y.
+XY graphs are two-dimensional graphics, but the x and y axis is independent so it is not very good to use them for data where the x and y values are really spatial coordinates and you want the scale to be the same in x and y.
 This is what the 2D space drawing handles.
 It was not an option in the previous example because there wasn’t a 2D point column.
 So let us add that to the above table.
 Add a 2D Point using the “Add column” menu for the table.
 Use an expression with two components to define the point value for each row.
 When you drag the table onto an empty drawing region you get the xy option as above but also a 2D option with a scatter option.
-The expression is “r*(cos(2π*x),sin(2π*y))” where r is a local variable defined as x, but you could use x instead and avoid the local variable.
+The expression is “r*(cos(2π*x), sin(2π*y))” where r is a local variable defined as x, but you could use x instead and avoid the local variable.

-Example : Mapping a table
+Example: Mapping a table

 - The x column is copied, and if you have column types that are not a number or point this is how you carry them over to the new table.